 The Act also lists specific purposes for which the MEDF distributions cannot be used.
-Based on our review of documentation provided by the Village of Robbins, we concluded that Robbins' calendar year 2009 expenditures of MEDF receipts appeared to be consistent with Public Utilities Act requirements.
+Based on our review of documentation provided by the Village of Robbins, we concluded that Robbins' calendar year 2010 expenditures of MEDF receipts appeared to be consistent with Public Utilities Act requirements.
 Specific disbursements were made for employee payroll;

-employee insurance expenses; waste removal; purchase and repair of vehicles; repairs to Village property; and other general Village expenses.
+employee insurance expenses; repair of vehicles; repairs to Village property; and other general Village expenses.